-- 3.5 Access and egress to the site is provided via separate entrance and exit points on Woodcote Green Road, with the entrance located near the southwestern corner of the site and the exit located just to the west of the existing hospital access that is being stopped up.
-The hospital access that is being retained is located further to the east of the proposed exit. - 3.6 Within the site the separate entrance and exit points create a one-way internal route under Building West, with a two-way section towards the APS parking provided as a continuation of the entrance route before it turns under Building West.
-The main area for residents and visitors to drop off/collect their cars is provided at the APS with a turning head/roundabout space provided for vehicles to turn.
-Departing vehicles will re-join the main access route and continue along the internal route under Building West to the exit. - 3.7 Drop off/collection for the nursery provided as part of the scheme will be accessed via the main access where parking bays are provided with vehicles departing via the separate egress. - 3.8 The site entrance road is 5m wide at the entrancewith a 3m radius to the west and 6m radius to the east of the bellmouth where it joins the main carriageway.
+- 3.5 Access and egress to the site is provided via separate new entrance and exit points on Woodcote Green Road, with the entrance located near the southwestern corner of the site and the exit located just to the west of the existing hospital access that is being stopped up.
+The hospital access that is being retained is located further to the east of the proposed exit.
+Clear 'Entrance' and 'No Entry' signage will be provided. - 3.6 Within the site the separate entrance and exit points create a one-way internal route under Building West, with a two-way section towards the SPS parking provided as a continuation of the entrance route.
+The main area for residents and visitors to drop off/collect their cars is provided at the SPS with a turning head/roundabout space provided for vehicles to turn.
+Departing vehicles can also be collected from the Port Cochere under Building West.
+Signage will be provided within the site for direction. - 3.7 The site entrance road is 5m wide at the entrance with a 3m radius to the west and 6m radius to the east of the bellmouth where it joins the main carriageway.
 2.4m x 43m visibility splays, commensurate with the requirements set out in the Department for Transports (DfT) Manual for Streets (MfS) for a 30mph road, are provided at the site egress.
-The vehicular route narrows to 3.7m as it passes the nursery parking before widening to the north towards the APS and to the west under Building West.
-On the other side of Building west, the width of the route towards the egress is 4m, with 5m radii provided at the exit to both sides.
+On the other side of Building West, the width of the route towards the egress is 4m, with 5m radii provided at the exit to both sides.
 A radius of 4m has been provided on the western side of the hospital access retained along the eastern boundary of the site, along which delivery/servicing bays are provided for the development.

-- 3.9 The entrance/exit manoeuvres from Woodcote Green Road have been assessed via swept path analysis for a number of vehicles with the drawings attached to this report at Appendix D. - 3.10 The site has been designed in a pedestrian friendly manner with vehicle-free access throughout the site and linking to the existing footway and cycle-lane on Woodcote Green Road.
+- 3.8 Drop off/collection for the nursery provided as part of the scheme will be accessed via the main access where external parking bays are provided, with vehicles departing via the separate egress. - 3.9 A drawing illustrating visibility splays, signage and dedicated parking bays is attached to this report at Appendix C. - 3.10 The entrance/exit manoeuvres from Woodcote Green Road have been assessed via swept path analysis for a number of vehicles with the drawings attached to this report at Appendix D. - 3.11 The site has been designed in a pedestrian friendly manner with vehicle-free access throughout the site and linking to the existing footway and cycle-lane on Woodcote Green Road.
 It is recognised that some residents at the site will be unable to walk great distances, and therefore buggy/electric scooter storage and charging areas will be provided within the site.
 These will enable residents who are not able to walk easily to still travel around the local area on footways.